waggle-sensor/edge-plugins/docs/waggle_base_images.md

 __NOTE: This is primarily under development__

-1) `plugin-training-fcn`: Image segmentation using fully connected network (FCN) with Resnet and VGG16 base networks
+1) `waggle-training-fcn`: Image segmentation using fully connected network (FCN) with Resnet and VGG16 base networks
-2) `plugin-training-yolov3`: Object detection using Yolov3 network
+2) `waggle-training-yolov3`: Object detection using Yolov3 network